MiroPsota/macko_spmv/media/README.md

 # End2End benchmarks

 We evaluate MACKO on the Llama-2-7b model pruned with [Wanda](https://arxiv.org/abs/2306.11695) in unstructured mode.
-Then we use the model to generate 100 tokens either using the MACKO representation, or using the dense representation.
+We use the model to generate 100 tokens either using the MACKO representation, or using the dense representation on NVIDIA 4090 GPU.
 Finally we compute the average tokens/second.
-Note that using MACKO is a lossless format and perfectly reproduces the result of dense representation (up to rounding errors).
+Note that MACKO is a lossless format and perfectly reproduces the result of dense representation (up to rounding errors).

 | Density | Dense peak memory size [GB] | MACKO peak memory size [GB] | MACKO relative memory difference [%] | Dense relative memory difference [%] | Dense speed [tokens/sec] | MACKO speed [tokens/sec] | MACKO relative speedup [%] |
 | ------- | --------------------------- | ---------------------------- | ------------------------------------- | ------------------------------------ | ------------------------ | ------------------------- | --------------------------- |